vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 was trying to fit several cyclic personal chores with long time block commitments within the day, after having built a backlog over the past few days due to circumstances not directly under my control.

+## 2026-02-24: reduced outdoor jogging

+On Tuesday 2026-02-24, I went for outdoor jogging.
+The temperature was 72 degrees Fahrenheit, so it was "slightly degraded conditions" according to my [jogging guidelines](../../profile-information/physical-exercise/jogging-and-return-walking-with-history.md).
+The applicable threshold was therefore 1.67 miles, but I jogged just a little over 1.5 miles.
+Leg fatigue (and more specifically lower leg fatigue) was the constraining factor.